Arizona and Texas carry out executions

 (Reuters) - A Texas man who confessed to being the ringleader of a ruthless band of murderers was executed by lethal injection on Wednesday, hours after an Arizona man convicted of strangling and stabbing his adoptive mother was put to death.

-George Rivas, 41, was pronounced dead at 6:22 p.m. local time at a prison unit in Huntsville, Texas, making him the sixth person to be executed in the United States this year.
+George Rivas, 41, was executed at a prison unit in Huntsville, Texas, for his role in the murder of police officer Aubrey Hawkins outside an Oshman’s Superstore on Christmas Eve 2000 in Irving, next to Dallas.

-Rivas was the confessed ringleader of a group that came to be known as the “Texas Seven,” a band of convicted robbers, rapists and murderers who broke out of a maximum security prison in Karnes County southeast of San Antonio on December 13, 2000.
+Rivas was the confessed ringleader of a group that came to be known as the “Texas Seven,” a band of convicted robbers, rapists, and murderers that broke out of a maximum security prison in Karnes County about an hour southeast of San Antonio on December 13, 2000.

-He was executed for his role in the murder of police officer Aubrey Hawkins outside an Oshman’s Superstore on Christmas Eve in Irving, next to Dallas.

-In his last statement, Rivas told his wife and the rest of his family that he loved them, officials said.
-He thanked the prison officers and said the other death row inmates “have my courtesy and respect.”

 Before he escaped, Rivas had been serving 17 life sentences for several crimes, including aggravated kidnapping, according to the Texas Attorney General’s office.

-After a series of robberies in other Texas cities, the group posed as security guards and shoppers and held up the Oshman‘s, killing Hawkins near the loading dock as they fled with more than $70,000 in cash, 44 firearms, ammunition and other goods, as well as employees’ jewelry and wallets.
+After a series of robberies in other Texas cities, the group posed as security guards and shoppers and held up the Oshman’s in Irving, killing Hawkins near the loading dock as they fled with more than $70,000 in cash, 44 firearms, ammunition, and other goods from the store, as well as employees’ jewelry and wallets.

-The fugitives were found in late January 2001 in Colorado following a nationwide manhunt.
+Following a nationwide manhunt, the fugitives were found in late January 2001 in Colorado.

-Rivas, who was shot during the Oshman’s confrontation, later told reporters he deserved to die for his crimes.
+Rivas, who was shot during the confrontation at Oshman‘s, later told reporters that he deserved to die for his crimes.
 In an interview published on Sunday in the Fort Worth Star-Telegram, Rivas said his appeals were exhausted and that he was ready to be executed.

 One gang member, Larry Harper, committed suicide before he could be arrested.
 Another, Michael Rodriguez, was executed in 2008.
-The remaining four are all on death row in Texas.
-Donald Newbury was scheduled to be executed earlier this month, but his execution was stayed pending an unrelated Supreme Court case.
+The remaining four have all been convicted of capital murder and are on death row in Texas.
+Donald Newbury was scheduled to be executed earlier this month, but his execution was stayed pending the outcome of an unrelated Supreme Court case.

 Rivas was the second person executed this year in Texas, which executed 13 people in 2011 and has put to death more than four times as many people as any other state since the United States reinstated the death penalty in 1976, according to the Death Penalty Information Center.

-Moormann had been serving a sentence of nine years to life at the Florence prison for kidnapping an 8-year-old girl when he was given a compassionate three-day furlough in January 1984 to visit with his mother.
+In Arizona, Moormann was serving a sentence of nine years to life at the Florence prison for kidnapping an 8-year-old girl when he was given a compassionate three-day furlough in January 1984 to visit with his mother.

 Authorities said Moormann bound and gagged the 74-year-old woman at the motel where she was staying, before he strangled and stabbed her.
 He later chopped her body up and disposed of the parts in dumpsters throughout Florence.